 - Services of a Tour Director

-This morning we experience the excitement at the Ceremonial Start of the Iditarod 2021.
+This morning you’ll be part of all the excitement at the Ceremonial Start of the Iditarod 2022.
+You can’t compare it to any other competitive event in the world!
 A race covering 1000 miles of the roughest, most beautiful terrain Mother Nature has to offer.
 She throws jagged mountain ranges, frozen river, dense forest, desolate tundra and miles of windswept coast at the mushers and their dog teams.
-Add to that temperatures far below zero, winds that can cause a complete loss of visibility, the hazards of overflow, long hours of darkness and treacherous climbs and side hills, and you have the Iditarod.
 A race extraordinaire, a race only possible in Alaska.
-After spending some time taking in the event, visiting with race teams and witnessing the media coverage, you’ll have the afternoon to explore the shops and culture of Anchorage, learn all about Alaska and see Alaskan artwork and artifacts at the Anchorage Museum.
-(B,D)
+To celebrate the Iditarod, the streets of Anchorage come alive during Fur Rendezvous.
+Fur Rondy, as it is known by the locals, has proudly represented the pioneering spirit of Alaskans since 1935 with winter sports, native culture and tons of unique events.
+In addition to the many official cultural and sporting activities, the Anchorage community hosts numerous Rondy Round Town events, offering wacky winter fun for all ages.
+Some of the events of the Fur Rondy Festival celebrating the culture, crafts and activities of After spending some time taking in the event, visiting with race teams and witnessing the media coverage, you’ll have the afternoon to explore the shops and culture of Anchorage and to learn all about Alaska and see Alaskan artwork and artifacts at the Anchorage Museum.
+(B)

-Today we cruise through incredible Resurrection Bay to the Gulf of Alaska, in search of the return of gray whales to Alaska waters on their annual 10,000-mile migration.
+This morning you have some time to explore this breathtaking area shaped by glaciers, nestled between mountains and the ocean.
+In the afternoon, we cruise through Resurrection Bay to the Gulf of Alaska in search of the return of gray whales to Alaska waters on their annual 10,000–mile migration.
 Like all whales, gray whales surface to breathe, so migrating groups are often spotted from North America’s west coast.
 These whales were once the target of extensive hunting, and by early in the 20th century they were in danger of extinction.
 Today gray whales are protected by international law, and their numbers have grown.
 In 1994, the gray whale was removed from the United States endangered species list.
 In addition to gray whales, you may also see Steller sea lions, sea otters, eagles, humpback whales, and orcas all in the beautiful coastal waters of Kenai Fjords National Park.
-Tonight, we return to Anchorage for our one-night stay at the Comfort Inn Ship Creek, dinner at Bridge Seafood and time to rest before taking an epic journey to north to Fairbanks in the morning.
-(B,D)
+(B)

 Day 9 – Departure Home